raishakafle/RaishasBookStore/RaishasBookStore/README.txt

 Whenever the page loads the ProductList needs to be the one that loads as the home page.
 Trying to figure out ways to look through it.

+Also, the delete button in the productList is not working, so trying to solve this error as well.

 2132

 Looking through the files if I can find anything that can help me solve the error, where I found a comment